 Working at height is dangerous in itself.
 A misplaced step or compromised structure can result in serious injury or death.
-Add debris into the mix and a hazardous environment becomes even more dangerous.
-Knocked down limbs, falling leaves, construction materials — anything left on your rooftop has the potential to hurt people at your site, cause damage to your facility, and create big bills and expensive repairs.
+Add rooftop debris into the mix, and a hazardous environment becomes even more dangerous.
+Knocked down limbs, falling leaves, construction materials — anything left on your rooftop has the potential to hurt people at your job site, cause damage to your facility, and create big bills and expensive repairs.

 What you’ll read about: